 Welcome to Welford Nursery .
-We are a long established State Nursery Class, offering three and four year olds within the area, an outstanding foundation to learn.
+We are a long established State Nursery Class, situated at Welford-on-Avon Primary School for over forty years.
+We offer three and four year olds within the area, an outstanding foundation to learn.
 We believe that every child should have the opportunity to develop the skills to be a lifelong learner.

 Our Nursery Class provides:

 - A highly stimulating and creative indoor and outdoor environment

 - A very experienced team, managed by Mrs Sims, a Qualified Teacher, under the supervision of the Headteacher, Mrs Julie Leeman

 - Three year olds have an entitlement to up to 30 hours free childcare (criteria applies) with the opportunity to purchase extra sessions.
 We also provide wraparound care (see main website for more details).

 Our key aim is to continue and extend the education which you, as parents/carers, have begun at home to enable your child to foster a love of learning that will last a lifetime.